Skip to main content

 enum: CREDIT, DEBIT

-Describes whether this field is a credit to the settlement or deducted from the settlement as a debit.
+Whether this is a credit to the settlement or deducted as a debit.

 createdDate